GrahamChalfant/Graham_Portfolio/README.md

 #### R Shiny Dashboard

 - Generated R script to scrape XML API hygiene rating data from the UK Food Standard Agency
-- Used the dplyr package to clean and format > 500,000 observations from Food
+- Used the dplyr package to clean and format > 400,000 observations from Food Standard Agency
 - Visualized geolocation data, hygiene ratings, and business types using the packages mapdeck and ggplot2

 ![](/images/shiny_dash_final.png)